codefresh-io/docs.codefresh.io/_docs/getting-started/on-demand-environments.md

 max-width="90%"
 %}

-With these basic building blocks it is possible to create any development process that matches your organization.
+With these basic building blocks, it is possible to create any development process that matches your organization.
 Here are two extreme examples.

 Early Start-up company: